The creative way Amazon’s Audible is helping restaurants survive COVID-19

 Like many restaurateurs, Campbell’s business dried up almost immediately as the coronavirus pandemic led to lockdowns around the world.
 He told the landlord of his first restaurant that he’d have to stop paying rent in April, and didn’t know if or when he’d be able to start again.
 “I was going to let that go,” Campbell says.
 “And then I got the call from Audible.”

-Audible, the audio books company owned by Amazon, has been headquartered in Newark since 2007 and has made an effort over the past 13 years to integrate itself into the community.
-As the economic devastation of the coronavirus became evident in Newark, a city that has seen decades of disinvestment, Audible began reaching out to its community partners like the nonprofit Newark Alliance and the office of Newark Mayor Ras J. Baraka to plan a response.
+Audible, the audiobooks company owned by Amazon, has been headquartered in Newark since 2007 and has made an effort over the past 13 years to integrate itself into the community.
+As the economic devastation of the coronavirus became evident in Newark, a city that has seen decades of disinvestment, Audible began reaching out to its community partners, such as the nonprofit Newark Alliance and the office of Newark mayor Ras J. Baraka, to plan a response.
 In early April, the company launched Newark Working Kitchens, a program to reopen struggling restaurants by paying them to cook meals and deliver them to the neediest residents in the city.

 Newark is a city that’s long been down on its luck.
-Troubles dating back to civil unrest in the late 1960s have had ripple effects through the city’s economy and social health, in the form of declining population, concentrated poverty and disproportional income levels among the city’s non-white population.
+Troubles dating back to civil unrest in the late 1960s have had ripple effects through the city’s economy and social health, in the form of declining population, concentrated poverty, and disproportionate income levels among the city’s nonwhite population.
 On the rebound just before being cut down by the financial crisis of 2008, Newark has since seen selective growth that many say is pushing out the city’s longtime residents.
 Lead contamination in its drinking water remains a persistent example of lingering inequities.

 Newark Working Kitchens is an effort to stop some of these problems from getting worse during the pandemic.
 Created in partnership with the nonprofit World Central Kitchen and celebrity chef and recent Newark restaurateur Marcus Samuelsson, the program has signed up local restaurants to reopen their kitchens and each cook at least 200 meals per day for delivery to community members.
 After 17 weeks of operation, the program has delivered more than 300,000 free meals and put employees back to work in 25 restaurants, including Campbell’s, where six people are now back in the kitchen.